AlishanKably/Project-04/README.md

 ```

-Serialization and de-serialization was a technique used within the backend.
-Serialiszation was required to convert objects into a transferrable format that can be sent or communicated whilst de-serialization to convert JSON to Python objects.
+Serialisation and de-serialisation was a technique used within the backend.
+Serialisation was required to convert objects into a transferrable format that can be sent or communicated whilst de-serialisation to convert JSON to Python objects.
 This was shown with the use of schemas such as:

 ```
 class TrailSchema(ma.SQLAlchemyAutoSchema):